aagricola/18-IM/week-1_Intro/README.md

 ## Homework

- - There are a few optional recommended readings in this weeks resource folder, one from the book *Form & Code* by Casey Reas and Chandler McWilliams and one from *Wabi-Sabi for Artists, Designers, Poets & Philosophers*
+ - There is an optional reading in this weeks resource folder, from the book *Form & Code* by Casey Reas and Chandler McWilliams
+ - Also check out this [Brief Rant on the Future of Interaction Design](http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/)
- - Required is the pdf on Creative Process Journals
+ - Required reading is the pdf on Creative Process Journals - this is to help you better understand the objectives in keeping one.
  - Finish your Partner Portrait.
 We will look at them at the beginning of our next class.
+ - Try incorporating a curve into your drawing - [here is a tutorial](https://processing.org/tutorials/curves/)